-Travelers staying at Grand Canyon National Park’s Maswick Lodge receive door-to-door service on this tour.
+Travelers staying at Grand Canyon National Park’s Maswik Lodge receive door-to-door service on this tour.
 Otherwise, it departs from Grand Canyon Airlines terminal at Grand Canyon Airport in Tusayan.
-The coach then begins the approximately 3-hour trip through Arizona’s Painted Desert to Lee’s Ferry near Page, AZ and the Utah-Arizona border.
-Once at Lee’s Ferry, visitors immediately greet their river guide who will take them on the 9-mile upstream rafting journey on the Colorado River.
-This trip brings you close view of the Hoover Dam among other natural wonders along the river’s banks.
+The coach then begins the approximately 3-hour trip through Arizona’s Painted Desert to the Glen Canyon Dam in Page, AZ and near the Utah-Arizona border.
+Once at Page, visitors will descend to the bottom of Glen Canyon and greet their river guide who will take them on the 9-mile downstream rafting journey on the Colorado River.
+This trip brings you through the Glen Canyon and Horseshoe Bend.
+Look up while you pass and you will see the tourists at the edge.
+They will look like ants.
+Stop for a brief walk among other natural wonders along the river’s banks.
+Take a swim if you like the cold water.
 The destination of the rafting trip is beach surrounded by pleasant hiking trails leading to an area full of Native American petroglyphs.
 At this point, a deli-style boxed lunch is served.
-The return rafting trip downstream back to Lee’s Ferry is part motorized, part drifting, allowing travelers extra time to snap photos.
+The rest of the trip to Lee’s Ferry is part motorized, part drifting, allowing travelers extra time to snap photos.
 Discovery time is allotted in and around Lee’s Ferry before the coach returns you to the Grand Canyon that evening.

 Named for a ferry operator, John Boyle Lee, who used this unique geographic crossing of the Colorado to amass a fortune in the 1800s, Lee’s Ferry, AZ is a truly unique and special place to visit.
 The valley where the town sits, downstream from Glen Canyon and above Marble Canyon, is the only safe passageway across the Colorado River for nearly 260 miles.
 For this reason, it is a popular destination for river excursions including whitewater rafting journeys for which the Colorado is famous.
 In fact, Lee’s Ferry’s access to the Colorado and that river’s intimate association with its largest canyon makes this area the official northern border of Grand Canyon National Park.
 Lee’s Ferry is a member of the National Park Service and offers visitors a bevy of options for outdoor adventure, including fishing, camping, hiking, and, of course, river rafting.